-Yousuf Khan is a marketing major from Glendale Heights, IL
+Yousuf Khan is a biological sciences major from Glendale Heights, IL

 Hometown: Glendale Heights, IL